Zurac-Apps/4tify-iPad2/README.md

 `./Cydia-Fix <IP-Address>`

 5. Done, you should see Cydia on your Springboard, open it, and let it do it's thing.
 Once it's done, reboot your device (Cydia wont open if you don't).
 Open Cydia, upgrade essential.
-Do not do complete upgrade!
+Do not do complete upgrade, ever!

 ##  2. iOS 4 and the Second Partition:
 Now, we'll partition our device, install iOS 4, and patch it.
 Once this is done, you'll be good to go!